ShikhJohari/AI-Agent-project/README.md

 - **Execute** Python scripts with custom arguments
 - **Analyze** code structure and provide insights

+**NEW: Beautiful Interactive Mode!** 🎨 Just run `./agent` to start a continuous conversation with your AI assistant.
+No more typing long commands—enjoy a smooth, colorful, context-aware experience.

 All operations are constrained to a predefined working directory for security, making it safe to use in production environments.

 ## 🏗️ Architecture